raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 ## Display an image

-Display images on the Astro Pi's LED matrix.
+In this step, you will display images on the Astro Pi's LED matrix.

 ![A screenshot of the emulator window showing the Flight Unit with the LED matrix displaying a picture of the Flight Unit itself](images/fu-pic.png)